 These words are reserved for reference counting schemes:

-- new, find, load, open, keep -- return objects that you are responsible for freeing.
+- new, create, find, load, open, keep -- return objects that you are responsible for freeing.

 - drop -- relinquish ownership of the object passed in.

 When searching for an object or value, the name used depends on whether returning the value is passing ownership:

 - lookup -- return a value or borrowed pointer

 - find -- return an object that the caller is responsible for freeing

 Various different integer types are used throughout MuPDF.